A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite

 Estimation results for denoised Gaussian AR time series with non-Gaussian additive noise are presented in \Cref{tab:classical yw on infinite variance data} and illustrated in \Cref{fig:coeff_gaussian_1.5,fig:coeff_gaussian_1.7}.
-We note the bias in the estimation of the data denoised by NR2N and NAC, possibly due to the blind denoising.
+We note the bias in the estimation of the data denoised by NR2N and NAC, aggravated by the blind denoising.
 While the considered baseline methods find it harder to remove impulsive noise, Stable-N2N considerably outperforms them, even on par with the upper bound, N2C, for relatively weak noise. \\ Lastly, we compute the $5$-steps ahead forecast of the pure Gaussian AR model from the denoised data points.
 The average MAE between the forecast and the true values of the pure time series after $M = 1000$ simulations is given by

 The forecast results are depicted in \Cref{fig:gaussian_forecasting}.\\ We observe that Stable-N2N yields lower values of forecast accuracy ($E$) than the baseline methods, demonstrating the importance of denoising in the context of forecasting the pure AR model.